Inside: Resources and ideas for Hispanic Heritage Month in Spanish class

 First, each one of these posts has many resources, links and ideas all about Hispanic Heritage Month.

 First, I have found that authentic music is an excellent way to connect with students, while getting them engaged in the varied cultures of the Spanish speaking world.
 You could play a new song during passing time, at the start or class, as a bell ringer, or use a song as the focus of an entire cultural lesson or unit.
 Besides these 15 ways to use authentic music in Spanish class, below are more music ideas for Hispanic Heritage Month.

 - Hispanic Heritage Month Music Madness – Mis Clases Locas & one song for each Spanish speaking country #4 for 2019

-I personally love to use comprehensible cultural readings or novels in Spanish.
-In my own classroom I mostly use novels and texts written for Spanish learners, but if you teach upper levels or heritage learners, this is the perfect time to pull out poetry, short stories, and books written by Hispanic authors.
+Plus, I personally love to use comprehensible cultural readings or novels in Spanish.
+In my own classroom I mostly use novels and texts written for Spanish learners.
+But, if you teach upper levels or heritage learners, this is the perfect time to pull out poetry, short stories, and books written by Hispanic authors.
 Below are more ideas including an authentic infograph, novels and comprehensible cultural readings.